How to Read a Window Schedule

 Understand window schedules for accurate ordering and installation

 Window schedules consolidate all the information needed to fabricate and install windows: sizes, types, glazing, and hardware.
 Learning to read them correctly ensures you order the right products and install them in the right locations.
+They work alongside door schedules and finish schedules to define the building envelope and interior finishes.

 Step 1: Find the Window Mark